Some generalizations of the DDVV and BW inequalities: Introduction

 which retains the form of the DDVV inequality.
 We are interested in the optimal smallest constant $c$ so that (\ref{DDVVtypeineq}) stays valid for all matrices in the regarded class.
 Ge \cite{Ge14} proved the DDVV-type inequality for real skew-symmetric matrices, and applied it to get a Simons-type inequality for Yang-Mills fields in Riemannian submersion geometry.
 Ge-Xu-You-Zhou \cite{GXYZ17} extended the DDVV-type inequalities from real symmetric and skew-symmetric matrices to Hermitian and skew-Hermitian matrices.
 In Section \ref{sec2} of this paper, by using the DDVV-type inequalities for real symmetric and skew-symmetric matrices, we will firstly give a much simpler proof of the DDVV-type inequality for (skew-)Hermitian matrices.
 The idea is to divide the Hermitian matrices into real symmetric matrices as real part and skew-symmetric matrices as imaginary part.
 It turns out that for complex (skew-)symmetric matrices the optimal constant $c$ is the same as in the real case.
 This new technique will also be used to prove the DDVV-type inequality for general complex matrices (and thus general real matrices) by dividing complex matrices into Hermitian matrices and skew-Hermitian matrices.
 The optimal constant $c$ in this case is $\frac{4}{3}$ when $m\geq3$.
 We summarize the DDVV-type inequalities mentioned above by indicating the optimal constant $c$ with respect to the types of the matrices in the following Table \ref{table-1} (see \cite{GT08, Ge14, GXYZ17}, Theorem \ref{TcDDVV} and Corollaries \ref{cor-sym}, \ref{cor-skew} in Section \ref{sec2} for equality conditions).

 When $m=2$, the DDVV inequality can be derived from the B\"{o}ttcher-Wenzel inequality (BW inequality for short): Let $X, Y$ be arbitrary real matrices, then The BW inequality was conjectured by B\"{o}ttcher-Wenzel \cite{BW05} and proved by B\"{o}ttcher-Wenzel \cite{BW08} , Vong-Jin \cite{VJ08} and Lu \cite{Lu11, Lu12} in many different ways.
 B\"{o}ttcher-Wenzel \cite{BW08} also extended the BW inequality from real matrices to complex matrices, and Cheng-Vong-Wenzel \cite{CVW10} obtained the equality condition.
 Lu-Wenzel \cite{LW17} summarized the relevant results and conjectured a unified generalization of the DDVV inequality and the BW inequality.
+See also \cite{GLLZ20} for equivalent characterizations of the Lu-Wenzel conjecture and some partial results.
 In Section \ref{sec3}, we generalize the BW inequality and the DDVV inequality from complex matrices to quaternionic matrices by using the same technique mentioned before: dividing quaternionic matrices into complex matrices by the standard homomorphism.
 We summarize these inequalities for general real, complex and quaternionic matrices in the following Table \ref{Table2} (see \cite{CVW10}, Section \ref{sec2} and Theorems \ref{TqBW}, \ref{TqBW2}, \ref{TqDDVV} in Section \ref{sec3} for equality conditions).

 In 2016 Z. Lu pointed out to us that the DDVV-type inequality for real skew-symmetric matrices is in some sense a generalization of the Erd\H{o}s-Mordell inequality (cf. \cite{E35, MB37, Ba58, Le61, DNP16, MM17}, etc.): Let $P$ be an interior point of a triangle $\triangle ABC$ and $P_A,P_B,P_C$ be its projection points to the three edges, then the sum of the distances to the three vertices is no less than twice of the sum of the distances to the three edges, i.e., The Erd\H{o}s-Mordell inequality is implied by the following inequality for $n=3$ (cf. \cite{GS05}): Let $a_1,\cdots,a_n\in \mathbb{R}$ and let $\alpha_1+\cdots+\alpha_n=\pi$, then